Mose Auimatagi Jnr: New Zealand and tournament champion 2014–2020

-He has defeated many credible boxers including Gunnar Jackson, Adrian Taihia, Jordan Tai, and more.
-Auimatagi trains out of Papatoetoe Boxing Club with Grant Arkell as his trainer and manager.
-Grant Arkell trained Joseph Parker during his amateur fights.
-One of Auimatagi's biggest win of his career was against Morgan Jones.
-In the last round of that bout, Mose was knocked down early in the round; however, he returned and TKO'd his opponent with only 8 seconds left in the fight.
-Mose comes from a long line of professional boxers.
-On 15 June 2019, Auimatagi took on Australian Kerry Foley for the Interim WBA Oceania and WBC - OPBF Silver Super Middleweight titles.
-Auimatagi won the fight by sixth round Knockout, winning his fifth and sixth professional boxing titles.
-In February 2020, Auimatagi took on Ilias Achergui in hopes to get signed by boxing promoter Dean Lonergan.
+Over the course of his career, Auimatagi has defeated many credible boxers, including Gunnar Jackson, Adrian Taihia, and Jordan Tai.
+He trains out of Papatoetoe Boxing Club with Grant Arkell, who trained Joseph Parker during his amateur fights, as his trainer and manager.

+One of Auimatagi's biggest wins of his career was against Morgan Jones.
+In the last round of that bout, Auimatagi was knocked down early in the round.
+However, he returned and TKO'd his opponent with only 8 seconds left in the fight.

+On 15 June 2019, Auimatagi took on the Australian, Kerry Foley, for the Interim WBA Oceania, World Boxing Council (WBC), and OPBF Silver Super Middleweight titles.
+Auimatagi won the fight by sixth-round Knockout, winning his fifth and sixth professional boxing titles.
+In February 2020, Auimatagi took on Ilias Achergui in hopes of getting signed by boxing promoter Dean Lonergan.
 Auimatagi won the fight by Unanimous Decision.
-On 19 December 2020, Auimatagi would jump up two weight divisions to take on David Light for the WBO Oriental Cruiserweight title.
-David Light would win the fight by Unanimous Decision, giving Auimatagi his first loss in four years.
+On 19 December 2020, Auimatagi would jump up two weight divisions to take on David Light for the World Boxing Organization (WBO) Oriental Cruiserweight title.
+Light would win the fight by Unanimous Decision, giving Auimatagi his first loss in four years.